Artur-T-Malas/book-notes/README.md

     * [X] Make sure that a person can have only 1 rating per 1 book
     * [X] Highlight the chosen book
-    * [X] Disallow adding duplicate ratings and notes by the same user (do not show the book in the list of books to rate)
+    * [X] Disallow adding duplicate ratings and notes by the same user (do not show the book in the list of books to rate) (delete either when read (have a button) or after X time from it's creation date)
-- [ ] don't allow adding duplicate books
+- [X] don't allow adding duplicate books
-    * maybe show information about already existing similar titles
-- [ ] Add an option to delete the unverified by book by the user who added it
-- [ ] have a notification section (new table "notifications") when added book get's accepted/denied (delete either when read (have a button) or after X time from it's creation date)
+    * [X] don't show them in searching for books to rate
+    * [X] check on the backend if the rating already exists and don't accept it if it does
 - [X] add an option to add books to the general database (but not edit nor remove them)
 - [X] automatically add a timestamp when a book is added by the user
 - [X] Add either a "Cancel" button or "Back to the main page" link to newBook and rateBook pages